anatol-grabowski/data-net/README.md

 # data-net
-Serializable (JSON.stringifiable) directed/undirected graph (datanet).
+Serializable (JSON.stringifiable) graph (nodes connected by edges).
 Multiple connections between the same nodes are possible.
 Wether graph is directed or not depends on how you treat edges.